22 Beautiful Islands in the Philippines You Must See!

 This gem is tucked away in the province of Biliran, in the Visayan region.

-If you want to see the island in its entirety, you can climb up the viewdeck which is located in the middle and which gives an overlooking view of both ends of the island.
-This is also the best spot for picture taking.
+If you want to see the island in its entirety, you can climb up the view deck which is located in the middle and which gives an overlooking view of both ends of the island.

 We’d been told it has one of the best dive sites in the country.
-Others also venture here to do photography of nature and night sky.
+Others also venture here to do photography of nature and the night sky.

-It’s also possible to take a day tour here or go on a complete island hopping tour which stops in Sambawan Island.
+It’s also possible to take a day tour here or go on a complete island hopping tour that stops on Sambawan Island.

 8. Calintaan Island

 Did you know that the Philippines has five pink beaches?
 Three of those are located on a single island!